n0rq1/apprentice-assignment/README.md

   push:
     branches: ["main"]
 ```
-`on` means do this workflow if... in this case we want to trigger the workflow when there is a push to the branch `main`.
+`on` means do this workflow if...
+In this case we want to trigger the workflow when there is a push to the branch `main`.
 If this didn't exist, the workflow would never trigger.

 **run-test**
 ```yaml